PsychoLlama/alternaut.nvim/README.md

 Alternaut jumps between sources files and "alternate" files, such as tests, styles, headers, templates, or any co-located file with a predictable naming convention.

 > [!NOTE]
-> This plugin used to be written in Vimscript.
-Since v0.6.0 the VimL implementation is deprecated and will be removed in a future release.
+> The Vimscript implementation was removed in `v0.7.0`.
+Pin to an older tag if you still need support.

 ## Example